 Multi-threading in Delphi lets you create applications that include several simultaneous paths of execution.

-To update your application's user interface - main thread - from a secondary thread you need to call the Synchronize method - a thread-safe method that avoids multi-threading conflicts that can arise from accessing object properties or methods that are not thread-safe, or using resources not in the main thread of execution.
+To update your application's user interface, or main thread, from a secondary thread, you need to call the Synchronize method.
+This technique is a thread-safe method that avoids multi-threading conflicts that can arise from accessing object properties or methods that are not thread-safe, or using resources not in the main thread of execution.

-An example demo uses several buttons with progress bar, each progress bar displaying the current "state" of the thread execution...
+Below is an example demo that uses several buttons with progress bars, each progress bar displaying the current "state" of the thread execution.

 unit MainU;